mortael/script.skinshortcuts/resources/docs/advanced/Templates.md

 </other>
 ```

 NOTE - `$PARAM[Id]` has here the value `80$SKINSHORTCUTS[id]` : This will return for item n° 10 the value `8010`.
-It's useful when using the same container for multiple contents since an include doesn't refresh.
+It's useful when using the same container for multiple contents since an include does not refresh.
-You can then use the properties moved to params inside an includes file (includes.xml or wathever name you used) like :
+You can then use the properties moved to params inside an includes file (includes.xml or whatever name you used) like :

 ```
 <include name="MyincludesInclude">